MicrosoftDocs/win32/desktop-src/activity_coordinator/-activity-coordinator-portal.md

 ## Run-time requirements

-The Activity Coordinator API is available beginning with Windows Insider Preview Build 22621.
+The Activity Coordinator API is available beginning with Windows 11 Build 22621.

 ## In this section